How to Write a Precis: Definition, Guide, & Examples

 📚 What Is a Precis?

-PrĂ©cis is a type of writing that represents crucial ideas of the text and has a fixed structure.
+PrĂ©cis is a type of writing that represents a text’s crucial ideas and has a fixed structure.
 It’s close to an essay in format, but it consists of only 4 sentences with specific content:

 1. Author’s name, genre, and title of work.
 It also contains the thesis statement (what the author claims or suggests.)

-2. How the author reveals the thesis.
-It’s usually discussed in the same order as in the original text.
+2. Close examination of the thesis and its revelation, usually in the same order as in the original text.

-3. Explanation of the text’s purpose.
+3. Explanation of the work’s purpose.
 This part answers the questions “why?” and “what for?”

-4. Description of author’s tone and the audience.
+4. Description of the tone and the audience.
 This sentence discusses who the author appeals to.

-Writing a précis can be helpful in many cases, such as:
+Writing a précis can be helpful in numerous cases, such as:

 • preparation for complex text analysis,